 Hello David, can you tell us about yourself?

-My name is David Baroni, I am 46 years old, husband to a wonderful, strong Mexican lady, and proud father of 2 boys (7-year-old twins!).
+My name is David Baroni, I am 50 years old, husband to a wonderful, strong Mexican lady, and proud father of 2 boys (11-year-old twins!).
 I come from the Tuscan countryside, about 1.5 hours from Florence.
 I love living in Florence but as I always say, deep down I am still a mountain boy!
-I love Italian contemporary novels, but even more so classic Russian literature, let’s say anything by Dostoevsky or Tolstoy could be at the top of my list.
+In my free time I love playing chess, running or doing any sport available, or planning the next travel!

-What do you value most about Europass culture and vision?
+What do you value most about Europass’s culture and vision?

 I like the idea that at Europass everyone can do what he/she is best at and that we are ready to change the what, the when or the how so that they are able to express their full potential.